| |

 Osman Shinaishin) and Joyce Davis (moderated by Ahmad

-typescript.
-The editors worked directly from the taped transcript
+into a final typescript.
+The editors worked directly from the

-to edit the main discussion.
-Wherever the final text selected for
+transcript to edit the main discussion.
+Wherever the final text

 used brackets and/or ellipsis marks to indicate all but minor

-changes.
-The goal was to make the text as readable as possible
+The goal was to make the text as readable as possible while remaining

-while remaining faithful to the style and senti-ments of the
+to the style and senti-ments of the participants.

 The one exception to the above procedure is the roundtable with Stephen